kragen/derctuo/markdown/long-distance-radio.md

-Transmitting over the shortwave band from 2.3 to 26.1 MHz would permit multi-megabit transmissions, though of course subject to ionospheric conditions; there used to be 500-kW Voice of America broadcasting on this band, though I'm not sure there still is, but [Wikipedia tells me][0] there are 1200-kilowatt shortwave broadcasters, and I think their bandwidth may be 10 kHz.
+Transmitting over the shortwave band from 2.3 to 26.1 MHz would permit multi-megabit transmissions, though of course subject to ionospheric conditions; there used to be 500-kW Voice of America broadcasting on this band, though I’m not sure there still is, but [Wikipedia tells me][0] there are 1200-kilowatt shortwave broadcasters, and I think their bandwidth may be 10 kHz.

 [0]: https://en.wikipedia.org/wiki/International_broadcasting

-(Commercial FM radio typically also transmits at a few tens of kW, but it's in the 87-105 MHz range, where there's no significant ionosphere propagation.)
+(Commercial FM radio typically also transmits at a few tens of kW, but it’s in the 87-105 MHz range, where there’s no significant ionosphere propagation.)

 ### Chirping and wider bands ###